This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Lifelong Financial Assistance for Your Child's Birth Injury

-Get Help NowAre There Early Signs of Cerebral Palsy I Can See in My Child?
+Get Help NowWhat Early Signs of Cerebral Palsy Can I See in My Child?

-If you have any concerns about your child’s behaviors, developmental path, or symptoms, talk to your pediatrician right away.
+If you have concerns about your child’s behaviors, developmental path, or symptoms, talk to your pediatrician immediately.
 Doctors screen and test babies, but they also rely on parents’ observations.

 Look out for some of the earliest signs of cerebral palsy in babies to get the earliest diagnosis possible: